 Staff are not available to care for children until 10 minutes before the class start time.
-Please see "Program Policies/Procedures for Families" on page 39 for current parent transport policies.

 HEAD START BUS TRANSPORTATION

 KCI provides door-to-door service to the neighborhoods where the most eligible children live.
 First Student provides drivers for the buses.
 The Head Start bus picks up and returns children to their home or childcare.
 If the drop off address is different from the pickup address, both locations must be on the same bus route.
 Have children ready for the bus.
 The bus will not wait.
 Parents or caregivers must walk with the child to and from the bus, be 16 years of age or older and listed on the Emergency Information Form.
 Weather and driving times may affect the schedule.